svlentink/www/README.md

 You maybe ask, why put this on github?
 Well, why not, it is already for everyone to download from my website.
+Github gives us syntax highlighting for a better read.

+The nginx config is also included, since most can already be guessed from my certificates and the nginx version number.